7-peaks-software/EGAT-workshop/05-build-flows-chatbot-online-workshop/1-introduction.md

+# Introduction

-Scenario: Contoso Coffee customer support
+## Scenario: Contoso Coffee customer support

- Note
+    Note:
     This scenario has been kept simple for this learning path to help you understand the basics of Microsoft Power Automate and how it works with Microsoft Copilot Studio.
 These exercises have a simple requirement for you to send users a order cancellation confirmation email.
 This scenario will help showcase how you can use Power Automate to perform actions with an agent.

 Contoso Coffee is passionate about providing efficient, environmentally sustainable, and innovative coffee products, barista experiences, and services.